modelin2/recordcokr/replit.md

-# STUDIO VIBES - K-pop Recording Experience Platform
+# K-RECORDING CAFE - K-pop Recording Experience Platform

 ## Overview

-Studio Vibes is a modern web application for a K-pop recording studio and cafe in Seoul's Sinsa district.
+K-Recording Cafe is a modern web application for a K-pop recording studio and cafe in Seoul's Sinsa district.
 The platform allows international visitors to book recording sessions, browse packages, and experience professional K-pop recording in a trendy cafe atmosphere.
 The application features a React frontend with a Node.js/Express backend, using PostgreSQL for data persistence.

 ## System Architecture